Introduction

 plt.show()

-The above code performs inference on the saved PyTorch model using 16 randomly-selected images from the MNIST test dataset and displays them along with their actual and predicted labels.
+This code performs inference on the saved PyTorch model using 16 randomly-selected images from the MNIST test dataset, and then displays them alongside their predicted and actual labels.

 This code demonstrates how to use a saved PyTorch model for inference and visualization of predictions on a subset of the MNIST test dataset.